Tips You Need to Know About Keeping a Marine Aquarium

 Keeping a refugium is generally a good idea for naturally removing nitrates and phosphate in your reef aquarium.
 Refugium is normally setup near the main display aquarium and is typically a smaller tank kept apart from the main aquarium but shares the same water supply.
 In the refugium macroalgae or even larger aquatic plants can be grown, depending on the space and light sources.
 As plants grow, they utilize nutrients in the water such as nitrates and phosphates.
 Aquatic macroalgae normally selected for a refugium can be harvested from time-to-time removing the nutrient they have accumulated.
 A few of your options include Chaeto and Caulerpa (grape, prolifera, Mexicana) which are easy to care for and grow quickly.
 Even Mangroves can be grown depending on the setup.
 Chaeto and Caulerpa grow in tangled masses of green plants and are commonly kept in a refugium.
 The name refugium stems from its ability to protect organisms that would not be able to survive in the main system (food, animals, bacteria, or photosynthesizers).
 Another benefit of keeping a refugium is microorganism such as copepods can grow and populate.
 As the copepods multiply they will be swept by currents into the main tank and will provide a food source for corals and fish.

 Once you’ve set up your marine aquarium and are well-stocked with the proper equipment, it’s time to sit back and admire your efforts!
-Marine aquariums make a colourful and fun addition to any household or personal space, so enjoy and don’t forget to share your tank pictures with us in our community section here!
+Marine aquariums make a colourful and fun addition to any household or personal space, so enjoy and don’t forget to share your tank pictures with us!